 The Network Operations program is designed for students transferring approximately 60 units from a regionally accredited institution.
 The program requires additional materials during the application process.
 The minimum entrance requirements include:

 - AAS degree or employment background in Network Administration or IT field

-If you do not have an AAS or IT experience, some of the following courses at Pima College, Cochise College, or Central Arizona College are advisable to be completed before applying for admission to the BAS NWA:
+If you do not have an AAS in Networking or other IT experience, some of the following courses at Pima College, Cochise College, or Central Arizona College, or similar courses at other institutions, are advised to be completed before applying for admission:

 - Pima: CIS 119, 134, 170, 171, 172, 173

 - Central Arizona College: CIS 121, 130, 152, 153